 The NSF has established a landing page for information about the novel Coronavirus 2019 (COVID-19).

 This page is updated frequently and includes links to the agency's latest guidance on upcoming program deadlines, as well as budget and logistics questions pertaining to existing awards that may be affected in various ways.
 It is a good starting place for help in answering questions about disruptions to your NSF-funded work.
 NSF will make efforts to facilitate the continuation of research and education activities as much as possible during this challenging time.
 Additionally, we provide the following specific information:

-Program Deadlines: NSF is assessing program deadlines on an ongoing basis and are particularly discussing deadlines in April, as all of us adjust during this period.
+Program Deadlines: NSF is assessing program deadlines on an ongoing basis.
 The Impact on Existing Deadline Dates page will be updated as decisions are reached about particular deadlines.